The aim and final end of all music should be none other than the glory of God and the refreshment of the soul.

 Concerning Bach’s output, we know that he was extraordinarily prolific.
 In almost every way, the man was an open spigot of productivity and progeny: He had twenty children from two wives, he wrote new music for every festival of the church calendar, he produced some 513 musical pieces.
 Basically, he was an unstoppable force of nature.

 Historians suggest that the 513 extent pieces represent roughly half his actual output–the rest being lost to posterity.
 The failure to preserve Bach’s work was due to his lack of fame during his lifetime.
-As a consequence, Bach’s musical manuscripts were worthless after his death, so they were, in all likelihood, mercilessly discarded by the next church cantor.
+Therefore, Bach’s musical manuscripts were worthless after his death, so they were, likely, mercilessly discarded by the next church cantor.
 After all, Bach had done the same thing to his predecessor’s work (Norton/Grove 50; Larousse 198).

 Bach spent his adult life working in various organist and church cantor positions.
 These sorts of jobs required him to teach music, to rehearse various ensembles, and to compose for all services of the church calendar.
 Therefore, most of Bach’s vocal music is sacred; there are very few secular songs by Bach.
 He did, however, compose many instrumental pieces (Norton/Grove 50).